chrismojekwu/react-smartmultiparts/README.md

 You can require applicable input types by using an exclamation point at the end of its field name string.

 ### Text Config
-The user can supply a textConfig prop containing key/value pairs for "typeLabel", "inputLabel", "disabled", & "errorMessage".
+The user can supply a textConfig prop containing key/value pairs for "typeLabel", "inputLabel", "disabled", "errorMessage", & "invalidExt".
 If the textConfig is supplied, unwanted values should be empty strings.
 #### File Type Label
 Default - *Supported File Types:*
 #### File Input Label